bizkite-co/handterm/NEXT_PROMPT.md

 ## Task

-The current task is to review and update the ESLint configuration in `.eslintrc.cjs` and document the rationale and recommendations for each rule in `LINTING.md`.
+The current task is to review and update the ESLint configuration in `.eslintrc.cjs` and document the rationale and recommendations for each rule in `./docs/linting/_index.md` and each of the files it links to.
 We are analyzing each rule, comparing it with the AirBNB style guide and other modern best practices, and providing recommendations based on the project's specific tech stack and goals.

 ## Progress

-We have completed the analysis and documentation for the following sections in `LINTING.md`:
+We have completed the analysis and documentation for the following sections in `./docs/linting/_index.md`:

 -   Core Philosophy
 -   Type Safety